lmfaole/lmfaole/content/blog/elements-of-html/address.md

 ---
-title: The Elements of HTML — address
+title: The address element
-description: An element used for contact information for people, or for an organization.
+description: An element used for contact information for people or organization.
 date: 2025-11-08
 created: 2025-11-08
 modified: 2025-11-09
 tags:
   - element
+  - html
 draft: false
 ---